 Rehabilitation and consolidation both accomplish the same goal… getting a federal student loan or loans out of default.

 In order to rehabilitate loans, borrowers must work with their loan servicers to get on a monthly payment plan.
-Rehabiliation requires the borrower to make nine payments in a ten month period to bring the loan out of default.
+Rehabilitation requires the borrower to make nine payments in a ten-month period to bring the loan out of default.
 This has to be done for each loan that is in default.

 Consolidation requires the borrower to go through federal direct consolidation.
-Consolidating loans means that the old loans will be paid off in and a new larger consolidated loan will be created.
+Consolidating loans means that the old loans will be paid off in and a new consolidated loan will be created.

 Which route is the fastest?